nor1c/nuxt2-vue-named-slot-prod/README.md

-<b>Conclusion:</b> named slots aren't working on Layout, but still working on custom components
+<b>Conclusion:</b> named slots aren't working for Layout, but still working for custom components